Tag: phillies

 Eugene Emeralds logo, 2004.

-Eventually, Brett rejoined the GTHBL aboard Mr. G’s franchise once again.
-He led the league in stolen bases during the summer of 2005.
-When Mr. G’s disbanded, he reunited with his former manager, Gene Johnson, who headed the Foss Insurance team (previously called Newman Lincoln-Mercury).
 By the end of his twilight career, Brett was a 3-time batting champion with three home run titles, seven RBI titles, four stolen base titles and a Triple Crown season in 2010.
 Brett was a 4-time MVP, a 5-time Player of the Year and a GHTBL All-Star nearly every year.
 His final baseball season was in 2011, when Brett received a special honor as GHTBL Player of the Decade.

 In 2015, Brett and his wife, Cristi Burnham were both inducted into the South Windsor High School Athletic Hall of Fame.
 Together they founded Happy’s Nutrition in South Windsor, offering shakes, smoothies and teas using Herbalife products.
-Brett has pivoted from corporate America to full-time Herbalife entrepreneur with Cristi, and they have reached the top one percentile of sales.
+Brett has pivoted from corporate America to a full-time Herbalife entrepreneur with Cristi, and they have reached the top one percentile of sales.
 Brett and Cristi were high school sweethearts where it all began, in South Windsor.
 They now have four children and reside in Ellington, Connecticut.

-Brett and and his wife, Cristi Burnham, Happy’s Nutrition, South Windsor, Connecticut, 2018.
+Brett & his wife, Cristi Burnham, Happy’s Nutrition, South Windsor, CT, 2018.

 Sources